craighckby-stack/dalek-cann-agi/README.md

 Disregard agi brand.  old llm auto branding lolz.

+this is basicly studio version with firebase brain stripped out and a better name then dot..

 **Autonomous Code Evolution Engine**

 DARLEK CANN is a self-hosted Next.js dashboard that connects to a GitHub repository and autonomously proposes, debates, and applies code improvements through a multi-stage pipeline.
 The operator reviews and approves every change before it is committed.
 The system can also target and evolve its own source code, with a Reboot function that pulls and restarts on the enhanced version.